$395 | 8 Weeks

-Transformation can occur when writers tell their stories.
+Transformation can occur when writers tell their stories through poetry or prose.
 Write.
 Reframe.
 Rewrite.
 Understand.

 In this class, we will: